 - All lab manuals and instructions are used in the iBooks format; electronic books that utilize video, self assessments, text and images for learning.

-- The new center also allows students to conduct dissections and common medical procedures on fresh tissue – including limbs and organs – giving them the chance to practice what they've learned on more realistic material.
+- The center also allows students to conduct dissections and common medical procedures on fresh tissue – including limbs and organs – giving them the chance to practice what they've learned on more realistic material.
 The insertion of airway tubes or intravenous lines, for example, requires that students be expert before they reach the higher stakes environment of patient clinics.